Timeline: A History of Creosote Wood Preservation

 1838 – John Bethell (c.
 1804–1867), a British solicitor and inventor, patents the Bethell “full-cell” creosote-treatment process.
 This “pressure impregnation process,” which enabled creosote to be much more effectively applied to timber, quickly became the most successful for treating wood and continues to serve as the foundation of the wood preservation industry.

-1853 – The cross-border St. Lawrence and Atlantic Railroad is completed, connecting Montreal, Quebec, and Portland, Maine.
+1853 – The first cross-border railroad (using creosote-treated crossties), the St. Lawrence and Atlantic Railroad, is completed, connecting Montreal, Quebec, and Portland, Maine.
 Portland was desperate to connect its ice-free port with Montreal, and Montreal saw an advantage in linking with the smaller port at Portland.
 Construction had started in Portland on July 4, 1846.

 1865 – First creosote-treatment plant is established in Somerset, MA, using the Bethell Process.

 1875 –Second creosote-treatment plant—but the first to be successful—is established by the Louisville & Nashville (L&N) Railroad company in West Pascagoula, Mississippi.
 The railroad was economically strong throughout its lifetime, operating freight and passenger trains in a manner that earned it the nickname, “The Old Reliable.”
 When it acquired the New Orleans, Mobile & Texas Railroad in 1881, it began pressure-treating railroad ties with creosote.